robhami/ZTM_REACT/7_createApp5README.md

 * render()
 * componentDidMount()

 Why did render run again?
 Because state gets updated in componentDidMount.
-Everytime state changes - go through Updating lifecycle (see Updating heading above) and runs render again.
-It goes from empty array to robots list, render get rerun and the virtual DOM notices and adds the robots.
+Everytime state changes - go through updating lifecycle (see Updating heading above) and runs render again.
+It goes from empty array to robots list, render gets rerun and the virtual DOM notices and adds the robots.

 Can now pull from API as follows, remove ```import {robots} from './robots';``` then do :